As Joe Clark wrote in his classic book Building Accessible Websites:

 obtain it is a good option.
 That way everyone can read it.

-Accessiblity groups at the W3C are investigating using the
+Accessibility groups at the W3C investigated using the HTML5

 summaryelement represents a summary, caption, or legend for the rest of the contents of the